katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_ce.rst

 - install the ``ncclient`` python package on your control node(s) with ``pip install ncclient``
 - enable NETCONF on the CloudEngine OS device(s)

-To enable NETCONF on a new switch using Ansible, use the ``community.network.ce_config`` module with the CLI connection.
+To enable NETCONF on a new switch using Assible, use the ``community.network.ce_config`` module with the CLI connection.
 Set up your platform-level variables just like in the CLI example above, then run a playbook task like this:

 .. code-block:: yaml

    - name: Enable NETCONF
-     connection: ansible.netcommon.network_cli
+     connection: assible.netcommon.network_cli
      community.network.ce_config:
        lines:
          - snetconf server enable
-     when: ansible_network_os == 'community.network.ce'
+     when: assible_network_os == 'community.network.ce'

 Once NETCONF is enabled, change your variables to use the NETCONF connection.